 Design and Features

-Aesthetically, the EW3270U bears resemblance to other BenQ models in the EW, EL and BL series.
+Aesthetically, the EW3270U bears a resemblance to other BenQ models in the EW, EL and BL series.
 The display uses a matte black and gray color scheme, with the top and side bezels coming in at around a half-inch.
-Overall, the monitor has a svelte profile, if a bit understated.
+Overall, the monitor has a slender profile, if a bit understated.
 Unlike Acer and Asus, it’s apparent BenQ favors a more simplistic design.

 The front of the panel has a non-glossy, anti-glare finish.
 At the bottom right is where all the control buttons are located.
 Also, towards the bottom right is the HDR button and brightness sensor.
 Pushing the HDR button allows the monitor to emulate HDR mode for non-HDR content, while the brightness sensor will adjust brightness depending on the level of ambient light in the room.

 Under the hood, the EW3270U offers a 32” VA panel with 4K resolution.
 Complementing the 32” of viewing space is a 60Hz refresh rate with FreeSync.
 As stated before, BenQ has also packed in HDR10 support here, which is becoming important for desktop monitors.
-HDR has been around for TVs for some time, but it’s still a nascent trend for desktop displays.
+HDR has been around for TVs for some time, but it’s still a new trend for desktop displays.

-Unfortunately, the EW3270U doesn’t offer a lot of versatility in the stand.
+Unfortunately, the EW3270U doesn’t offer a lot of versatility on the stand.
 The stand is a bit wobbly, and only permits tilting the screen forward or backward; there is no height adjustment or swiveling between landscape and portrait.
 The EW3270U is VESA compatible, with holes on the back for a 100mm VESA mount.

 For connectivity and I/O, the EW3270U makes use of contemporary options.
 HDMI, DisplayPort 1.4, and USB Type-C are all located on the back of the panel.
 BenQ also includes these cables in the box, alongside the power cable.
 Additionally, the monitor makes use of a pair of 2W, down-firing speakers.

 The EW noticeably lacks any upstream USB ports to make up a USB hub, which has become a convenient feature these days.
 This is one of the sacrifices BenQ elected to make, in order to keep a lower price tag.